nilsteampassnet/nilsteampassnet/features/_posts/2014-05-18-teampass-api.md

 The separator symbol is the semi-colon ` ; `.

-The separator symbol for Roles is the comma ` , `.
+The separator symbol between Roles is the comma ` , `.

 *Some limitations*: